exporl/auditory-eeg-challenge-2024/content/task2.md

 ---
-title: "Task 2: regression"
+title: "Task 2: Regression"
-description: "Task 2: regression"
+description: "Reconstruct the stimulus from the EEG"
 menu: main
 weight: 80
 ---